-11. If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

-i.
-Describe the States method for addressing individual problems as they are discovered.
+ii.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed be the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible. ^ i.
+Describe the State's method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the state to document these items.
+In addition, provide information on the methods used by the State to document these items.